 So, what do the experts recommend that we do to achieve this goal?

 “The most important advice we offer people about longevity is, “throw away your lists,” says Howard Friedman, Professor of Psychology at the University of California, Riverside and Co-Author of ‘The Longevity Project’.

-He continued the research of Stanford University Psychologist, Lewis Terman who analysed the lives of 1,500 American boys and girls, documented how and when they died and studied their lives in meticulous detail.
+He continued the research of Stanford University Psychologist, Lewis Terman who analysed the lives of 1,500 American boys and girls, documenting how and when they died and studying their lives in meticulous detail.

 Although many of those studied died by their 60’s, many others aged in good health and lived well into old age.

 “Surprisingly, the long-lived among them did not find the secret to health in broccoli, medical tests, vitamins, or jogging.
 Rather, they were individuals with certain constellations of habits and patterns of living.
 Their personalities, career trajectories, and social lives proved highly relevant to their long-term health, often in ways we did not expect.”

 “We live in a self-help society full of lists: lose weight, hit the gym.
 People who live a long time can work hard and play hard,” concluded Howard Friedman.

 Under the right circumstances, it increasingly seems, all of us can lead long lives.

 - Well, there is something to be said for ageing less timidly and embracing all of your feelings – argue when you feel like arguing, play when you feel like playing, according to Howard Friedman.

 - One of the most challenging elements for us as we become older is remaining connected with people, especially new and old friends.